 I’ll tell them that our GP has identified a need for him to speak to a professional regarding his feelings immediately for effective early intervention, but that the public system again has long waiting lists for his age.

 I’ll tell them that I have rang over twenty private practitioners in the county and how each of them charge amounts that I can certainly not afford while living on the poverty-line.
 And that in order for us to do so, we will have to cut our grocery shopping costs in half and say goodbye to heat entirely.

 I’ll then ask them to explain to me how the slogan “Let’s Keep the Recovery Going” is justifiable when the people on the ground in the Taoiseach’s own constituent are being denied access to basic heath recovery.

 But then again.
 Will anyone even knock at all?”

-The letter has been published online by several mainstream newspapers and has caused heated debate about whether the government is doing enough to assist single parents and people on low income.
+The letter was published online by several mainstream newspapers and caused heated debate about whether the government is doing enough to assist single parents and people on low income.